Buffalo Plum

 Life cycle: Perennial

-Buffalo plum (or ground plum, or groundplum milkvetch) is the common name for Astragalus crassicarpus.
-A relative of the famous Chinese medicinal herb Astragalus propinquus (formerly A. membranaceus), buffalo plum also has a history of medicinal use, but it is most widely used as a food.
-It is a wild plant that has long been foraged in its native range of western North America.
-The plant is a legume, with vetch-like leaves and pretty purple flowers, but the pod is quite different from most legume pods: it's round and looks like a plum!
-(Some might more accurately say a large gooseberry.)
-The taste is said to be something similar to a sweet pea, sometimes with some sourness, and when cooked it tastes like green beans.
+The plant is a legume, with vetch-like leaves and pretty purplish-pink flowers, but the pod is quite different from most legume pods: it's round and really looks like a plum!
+(Though some might more accurately say a large gooseberry.)
+The taste is similar to a sweet pea, sometimes with some sourness, and when cooked it tastes like green beans.
 The pod is the only part of the plant that's edible, and there are lookalikes out there that are poisonous, so we recommend growing it yourself unless you are completely certain of an identification out in the field.
 Seeds for this plant are hard to find, so we're very excited to be offering it.
-Our seeds were grown by Andy Hahn in Colorado.